StarRocks/starrocks/docs/en/unloading/unload_using_insert_into_files.md

 > **NOTE**
 >
-> Please note that unloading data with INSERT INTO FILES does not support exporting data into local file systems.
+> Please note that unloading data with INSERT INTO FILES does not support directly exporting data into local file systems.
+However, you can export the data into local files by using NFS.
+See [Unload to local files using NFS](#unload-to-local-files-using-nfs).

 ## Preparation